terra-money/docs/docs/migration/validator-gentx.md

 # Validator migration guide

 Follow this guide to become a validator on the Terra 2.0 chain.
 This guide walks you through making a `gentx` file that will be added to the validator chain.
+All validators that want to be included in the Terra 2.0 chain must follow these steps.

 ## Prerequisites